Exposing the Biggest Sports Scandals in History

 The 1919 World Series was the 16th edition of this iconic championship series, and matched the American League champions the Chicago White Sox with National League winners the Cincinnati Reds.
 Interestingly, the MLB made this iteration of the World Series a best-of-nine event, in order to increase the popularity of the sport and boost revenues.

-This seems somewhat ironic now, as it transpired that at least eight White Sox players (led by the uncompromising Chick Gandil) had sought to fix the outcome of the series.
-Boston-based gambler ‘Sport’ Sullivan is initially thought to have approached Gandil, while organized crime figurehead Arnold Rothstein also played a key role in facilitating the betting syndicate.
+This seems somewhat ironic now, as it transpired that eight White Sox players (led by the uncompromising Chick Gandil) had sought to fix the outcome of the series.
+Boston-based gambler ‘Sport’ Sullivan is thought to have approached Gandil, while organized crime figure Arnold Rothstein also played a key role in facilitating the betting syndicate.

 The Reds subsequently won the series 5-3, although the fix was uncovered shortly afterwards.
 This precipitated one of the biggest sports scandals of all time, with internal MLB and criminal investigations following through 1920 and 1921.
-In August 1921, the eight participating players were acquitted of all criminal charges, although they were subsequently given life bans from organized baseball.
+On August 2nd, 1921, the eight implicated players were acquitted of all criminal charges, largely because key evidence (including signed confessions) had disappeared from the grand jury files.
+Even so, they were subsequently given lifetime bans from organized baseball.

-The bans were issued and upheld by the newly installed MLB commissioner Kenesaw Mountain Landis, who has been appointed to manage the fallout and prevent similar instances of match-fixing in the future.
-The White Sox crashed into seventh place in 2021 after losing the core of their championship winning team, while they didn’t win another World Series until 2005.
+The bans were issued and upheld by the newly installed MLB commissioner Kenesaw Mountain Landis, who had been appointed to manage the fallout and prevent similar instances of match-fixing in the future.
+The White Sox crashed into seventh place in 1921 after losing the core of their championship winning team, and they didn’t win another World Series until 2005.
 Some have referred to this as ‘the curse of the Black Sox’.

 Tonya Harding and Nancy Kerrigan – A Rivalry Gone Too Far

-On the afternoon of January 6th, however, a mysterious man assailed Kerrigan after a practice session at the Cobo Arena.
+On the afternoon of January 6th, however, a man assailed Kerrigan after a practice session at Detroit’s Cobo Arena.
 Approaching from behind, he forcibly struck the skater with a telescopic baton just above the right knee.
-The aftermath is caught on camera by a film crew that was recording her practice session, although the attacker managed to escape from the arena by smashing his way through a locked door.
+The aftermath was caught on camera by a film crew that was recording her practice session, although the attacker managed to escape from the arena by smashing his way through a locked door.

 Harding was not suspected at all initially, and she subsequently competed in the championships while Kerrigan recovered.
-After weeks of speculation, however, it emerged that Harding’s ex-husband (Jeff Gillooly) and bodyguard (Shawn Eckardt) had conspired to commit the attack and hired a third man (Shane Stant) to carry it out.
+After weeks of speculation, however, it emerged that Harding’s ex-husband Jeff Gillooly and her bodyguard Shawn Eckardt had conspired to commit the attack and hired a third man, Shane Stant, to carry it out.

-Despite allegations, Harding denied all knowledge of the attack.
+Despite the allegations, Harding denied all knowledge of the attack.
 However, she subsequently accepted a plea deal in which she confessed to helping cover up the assault and protect the assailants after the fact.
-Further investigations involving a grand jury and a USFSA disciplinary panel uncovered further evidence of her involvement during the initial planning phase, although her plea deal ruled out the possibility of further criminal charges being raised.
+She received three years of probation and a $100,000 fine for hindering the prosecution, while Gillooly was sentenced to two years in prison.
+Further investigations involving a grand jury and a USFSA disciplinary panel uncovered additional evidence of her involvement during the initial planning phase, although her plea deal ruled out the possibility of further criminal charges.

-Intriguingly, both skaters represented the USA at the 1994 Winter Olympics.
-Here, Nancy Kerrigan managed to place second and claim silver behind 16-year-old Ukranian Oksana Baiul.
-However, Harding placed a distant eighth and performed well below her best, while dealing with the jeers and whistles of the Lillehammer crowd.
+Intriguingly, both skaters represented the USA at the 1994 Winter Olympics in Lillehammer.
+Here, Nancy Kerrigan managed to place second and claim silver behind 16-year-old Ukrainian Oksana Baiul.
+However, Harding placed a distant eighth and performed well below her best, while dealing with the jeers and whistles of the crowd.

 The Mitchell Report – Uncovering Baseball’s Steroid Era

 Fans of baseball will know that players were becoming increasingly powerful as records began to tumble during the mid-to-late 90s.
-In the so-called “Summer of Love” in 1998, for example, both Sammy Sosa and Mark McGwire broke the single season home-run record, which had been previously held by Roger Maris for 37 years.
+In 1998, for example, both Sammy Sosa and Mark McGwire broke the single season home-run record, which had been previously held by Roger Maris for 37 years.
 However, such accomplishments were subsequently undermined by the ‘Mitchell Report’, which uncovered widespread steroid abuse in the sport at the time.

-McGwire himself admitted to taking androstenedione, which is an OTC performance-enhancing drug that was banned by most sporting bodies apart from the MLB in 1998.
-Incredibly, the 10-year period between 1994 and 2004 became known as baseball’s ‘Steroid Era’, during which it was estimated that 85% of MLB players were taking PEDs to one degree or another.
+McGwire himself admitted to taking androstenedione, an over-the-counter performance-enhancing drug that was banned by most sporting bodies but not the MLB in 1998.
+The 10-year period between 1994 and 2004 became known as baseball’s ‘Steroid Era’, during which some estimates suggested that a large share of MLB players were taking PEDs to one degree or another.

-Ultimately, the Mitchell Report (which was compiled following an investigation by US Senator George J. Mitchell) named 89 MLB players who were strongly alleged to have utilized steroids or similar PEDs.
+Ultimately, the Mitchell Report (compiled following a 20-month investigation led by former US Senator George J. Mitchell and released on December 13th, 2007) named 89 MLB players who were alleged to have used steroids or similar PEDs.
 This number included well-known players like Roger Clemens, Andy Pettitte, Miguel Tejada and Éric Gagné, further amplifying one of the largest sports scandals in history.

 The Hand of God – Diego Maradona’s Most Scandalous Goal